mkhanal1/aws-remediation/Readme.md

 ## FAQ
 1. Do we need to provide extra permissions to already existing Qualys role?
-2. How many lambda functions would be required?
-3. Can we add our own modules?
+2. Can we add our own modules?
-4. How does cross account remediation works?
-5. How will the new update/modules be cascaded to us?
+3. How will the new update/modules be cascaded to us?
-6. How can we disable remediation for few controls?
+4. How can we disable remediation for few controls?
-7. How will we be notified of the remediated resources?